en-wl/wordlist/docs/sources.md

 #### [coca]

-Manually revised, high frequency words found in the Corpus of Contemporary American English (COCA).
-This data comes from frequency lists generated from 3-gram data purchased in 2011 and within the terms of the NDA signed.
+Hand-chosen, high-frequency lemmas found in the Corpus of Contemporary American English (COCA).
+This data comes from frequency lists generated from 3-gram data purchased in 2011 and is within the terms of the NDA signed.
 <https://www.english-corpora.org/coca/>.

+#### [coca-llm]

+Lemmas found in the Corpus of Contemporary American English (COCA).
+These words come from the same frequency lists as those with the `[coca]` tag.
+However, all lemmas with a frequency of at least 0.05 words per million (wpm) were considered with the help of LLMs.

+More specifically, several LLMs were asked to evaluate the lemmas using a prompt similar to the one used to evaluate GitHub issues.
+Lemmas were considered if a majority of the LLMs agreed that the lemma belonged in the 60 size level.
+Of those considered, lemmas already present in SCOWL at the 70 level were promoted after applying additional filters.
+Lemmas from the 80 level were also promoted to the 60 level if the frequency was at least 0.2 wpm.

+Note that the frequency count is the combined frequency for all possible inflections of the lemma for a given part-of-speech.

 ## Other sources